believer-oss/FriendshipperSourceControl/README.md

 }
 ```

+**Note**: This plugin has a dependency on UnrealOpenTelemetry, which is published [here](https://github.com/believer-oss/UnrealOpenTelemetry).

 ### Note about .gitattributes and .gitignore

 This plugin requires explicit file attributes for `*.umap` and `*.uasset`, rather than other approaches of using wildcards for the content folder (`Content/**`).